There are so many confusing paradoxes in the world of business.

 Some will say your primary focus should be to maximise the value of each client above all else.
 Some say you should have as many clients as possible to spread risk.

-marketing people will think you’re desperate.
+If you do lots of marketing people will think you’re desperate.
 If you don’t do lots of marketing you’ll fail.

 Whether you succeed because you do one thing or succeed because you do another is down to the perceptiveness of the people in charge to consider a situation – maybe a situation that hasn’t even presented itself yet – make a decision on it and then take conclusive action.
 Even if that decision is then to do nothing about a particular situation.
 The problem is that if you do nothing because you’ve considered nothing then you’ll be a very mediocre business, and one thing that’s absolutely black and white in business is that mediocrity always fails in the end.